Who I Am

 My garden will never win any awards unlike my photography.
 Let's just say that I'm easily distracted from doing the weeding by anything that flutters, flies, buzzes, creeps or crawls!

 I'm a Perthshire | Tayside garden photographer.
 While the garden is my very own natural light studio.
 I've also written about garden and flower photography for My Garden School.com.
 It's the largest horticulturalist school online where internationally acclaimed garden designers such as Noel Kingsbury and John Brookes are writers.

 Jay Patel featured images from my portfolio and listed me as 'a photographer to watch' on The Landscape Photography Show.
-While just recently Practical Photography magazine featured my work over 5 pages in their Spring 2016 edition.
+While Practical Photography magazine featured my work over 5 pages in their Spring 2016 edition.

 When I Garden

 Perennial plants come and go especially in the parts where the soil is heavy clay.
 Sometimes it's a challenge to keep the plants alive from year to year.
 The lowest recorded temperature was in 2010 when the garden reached -17.4℃.
 After having three previous gardens this one has been the most difficult.
 In other words I learned quickly that I had to plant what would survive rather than plant my favourites.

 Plant losses are inevitable to every gardener but it always presents the opportunity to try something new in the garden.